wyfo/apischema/docs/validation.md

 ## Validators for every type

-Validators can also be declared as regular function, in which case annotation of the first param is used to associate it to the validated type; this allows to add validator to every type.
+Validators can also be declared as regular function, in which case annotation of the first param is used to associate it to the validated type (you can also use the `owner` parameter); this allows to add validator to every type.

+Last but not least, validators can be embedded directly into `Annotated` arguments using `validators` metadata.

 ```python
 {!validator_function.py!}